Brantley Starr: Federal judicial service

 On March 8, 2019, President Donald Trump announced his intent to nominate Starr to serve as a United States District Judge of the United States District Court for the Northern District of Texas.
 On March 11, 2019, President Trump nominated Starr to the seat vacated by Judge Sidney A. Fitzwater, who assumed senior status on September 22, 2018.
 On April 10, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 9, 2019, his nomination was reported out of committee by a 12–10 vote.
 On July 30, 2019, the United States Senate invoked cloture on his nomination by a 51–37 vote.
 On July 31, 2019, his nomination was confirmed by a 51–39 vote.
 He received his judicial commission on August 6, 2019.

 In May 2023, Starr banned lawyers from submitting AI-generated case filings that have not been reviewed by a human, noting that:

 [Generative artificial intelligence] platforms in their current states are prone to hallucinations and bias.
 On hallucinations, they make stuff up—even quotes and citations.
 Another issue is reliability or bias.
 While attorneys swear an oath to set aside their personal prejudices, biases, and beliefs to faithfully uphold the law and represent their clients, generative artificial intelligence is the product of programming devised by humans who did not have to swear such an oath.
 As such, these systems hold no allegiance to any client, the rule of law, or the laws and Constitution of the United States (or, as addressed above, the truth).
 Unbound by any sense of duty, honor, or justice, such programs act according to computer code rather than conviction, based on programming rather than principle.

 In August 2023, Starr ordered three Southwest Airlines lawyers to attend religious-liberty training by the Alliance Defending Freedom (ADF), a conservative Christian legal advocacy group.
-This was blocked by the 5th circuit Court of Appeals, ruling “The Southwest attorneys … would likely suffer a violation of their constitutional rights.”
+This was blocked by the Fifth Circuit, ruling “The Southwest attorneys … would likely suffer a violation of their constitutional rights.”